wilsonfsouza/github-explorer/README.md

 - A user can list searched repositories
 - When clicking on a repository, a user can see repository stars, forks, and open issues
 - A user can navigate to a specific issue thread on GitHub by clicking on the card
-- A user is able to switch themes for night reading
+- A user can switch themes for night reading
 - A user must be able to navigate between pages

 ---